memph1024/swapdex-documentation/docs/what-to-try/treasury.md

 The Treasury is a pot of funds collected through transaction fees, slashing, staking inefficiencies, etc. The funds held in the Treasury can be spent by making a spending proposal that, if approved by the Council, will enter a waiting period before distribution.
 This waiting period is known as the budget period, and its duration is subject to governance, with the current default set to 6 days.
 The Treasury attempts to spend as many proposals in the queue as it can without running out of funds.

 If the Treasury ends a budget period without spending all of its funds, it suffers a burn of a percentage of its funds -- thereby causing deflationary pressure.
-This percentage is currently 0.2% on Kusari, with the amount currently going to Society rather than being burned.
+This percentage is currently 0.2% on SwapDex, with the amount currently going to Society rather than being burned.

 When a stakeholder wishes to propose a spend from the Treasury, they must reserve a deposit of at least 5% of the proposed spend (see below for variations).
 This deposit will be slashed if the proposal is rejected, and returned if it is accepted.